Tolibut

 Tolibut, also known as 3-(p-tolyl)-4-aminobutyric acid (or β-(4-methylphenyl)-GABA), is drug that was developed in Russia.
-It is an analogue of γ-aminobutyric acid (GABA) (that is, a GABA analogue) and is the 4-methyl analogue of phenibut, and is also an analogue of baclofen where the 4-chloro substitution has been replaced with a 4-methyl substitution.
+It is an analogue of γ-aminobutyric acid (GABA) and is the 4-methyl analogue of phenibut, and is also an analogue of baclofen where the 4-chloro substitution has been replaced with a 4-methyl substitution.
 Tolibut has been described as possessing analgesic, tranquilizing, and neuroprotective properties.
-It is not fully clear as to whether the drug was ever approved or used medically in Russia, though it may have been.
+It is not fully clear as to whether the drug was ever approved or used medically in Russia.